helenyangpittsburghpa/Project3/README.md

 It is the year 21xx and the extraterrestrial took over in a small town.
 Many of the townspeople were abducted by these aliens.
 As the only one left in this town, you are trying to escape; however, you are blocked by the escape door.

-Escape from Extraterrestrial allows you to collect points from defeating the invaders and collecting coins, which allows you to escape from the exit door once you gain enough points.
+Escape from Extraterrestrial allows you to collect points from defeating the invaders and collecting coins(by throwing cheese since it is their only weakness), which allows you to escape from the exit door once you gain enough points.

 ## Game Features:
 * WD / Left and Right keys to rotate left and right respectively